Pomona/Pomona/documentation/configuration/rules.md

 Any object containing fluent rules must be returned from the `FluentRuleObjects` property of your configuration class to be considered:

+Pomona will scan fluent rule objects and look for methods taking one argument of type `ITypeMappingConfigurator<T>`.
+A rule methods will be applied to `T` and all subtypes of `T`.

 <[sample:misc-config-fluent-rule-objects-overrides]>

 # Type options